Tax Wage Garnishment: Frequently Asked Questions (FAQs)

 How Can I Avoid a Tax-Related Wage Garnishment?

-The best way to avoid a tax-related wage garnishment is to stay on top of all required tax filings.
+The best way to avoid tax-related wage garnishment is to stay on top of all required tax filings.
 Pay all amounts owed to the IRS and State (if applicable).
 If you cannot afford to pay the IRS or State, contact a licensed tax professional for help.
 You can request one by calling our free tax consultation number above.
 Realize that the IRS and many states have tax options depending on your financial and tax situation.
 For example, payments plans, settlements, penalty reduction, and so forth.

 How Can a Tax Professional Help With IRS or State Wage Garnishment?